 The study will provide adherence support/counseling at baseline and at all follow-up visits for all participants and will be tailored to participants' current study Step.
-During Step 1, participants will receive counseling focused on adherence to the oral CAB and messages about insuring adequate dosing for safety prior to proceeding to Step 2.
+During Step 1, participants will receive counseling focused on adherence to the oral CAB and messages about ensuring adequate dosing for safety prior to proceeding to Step 2.
 During Step 2, the importance of returning for injection visits on or as close to the scheduled date as practical will be emphasized.
-During Step 3, the focus will be on adherence to oral Tenofovir/Emtricitabine (Trade name: TDF/FTC, Truvada®)/FTC PrEP.
-Throughout the study, participants will be reminded that efficacy of CAB LA for HIV prevention has yet to be established.
+During Step 3, the focus will be on adherence to oral Tenofovir/Emtricitabine (Trade name: TDF/FTC, Truvada®) PrEP.